Choosing the Right Chemical Inventory Software for You

 Chemical tracking and flagging is one the most beneficial aspects of setting up one of these software programs.
 Many programs offer a chemical barcoding system that assigns a unique number and bar code for every chemical entered into the system.
 This allows you to enter a chemical into the system as you receive it, track that chemical throughout its lifetime in your facility through routine chemical reconciliations, and ultimately allows you to scan the material out of your inventory when it is consumed or disposed of.
 This process ensures you continuously have the most accurate snapshot of what is currently on your site regardless of size or number of chemicals.

 Employing the right inventory tracking system can help you flag certain types of materials you want to keep an eye on.
-Linking safety data sheets with chemical inventory makes this step super simple.
+Linking safety data sheets with chemical inventory makes chemical safety simple.
 Whether you want to flag peroxide formers, acutely hazardous chemicals, or expiration dates, you’ll want to gather your chemical inventory management needs and wants in order to choose the right program for you.

 Barcoding and chemical tracking can be a great cost saving measure as well.
 By having full knowledge of what chemicals are onsite you can more effectively ensure they are used completely and within their expiration date.
 This reduces the costs associated with over-purchasing chemicals and in turn the disposal fees associated with overstocked or expired chemicals.